institutional access

 Bangladesh interim government calls for unity to stop 'return of authoritarianism'

-• On May 24, 2025, Bangladesh's interim government led by Muhammad Yunus called for national unity to prevent a return to authoritarian rule following Hasina's ouster.
+• Bangladesh's interim government led by Muhammad Yunus called for national unity on May 24 in Dhaka to prevent the return of authoritarianism amid ongoing political turmoil.

 Insights by Ground AI